fpelogia/Optimization-and-Neural-Networks/README.md

-# Optimization methods applied to neural networks for anomaly detection in credit card transactions
+# Optimization methods applied to neural networks for fraud detection in credit card transactions
 I use this repo for my undergraduate research.

-The main notebook is the RedesNeurais.ipynb.
-It has the link to the other .ipynb files.